 Ask Ella: On The Incredible Smell of Tuberose

-Ask Ella is a reoccurring Garden Collage feature where we ask our in-house florist, Ella Stavonsky, about floral design– including the history of, origin, and maintenance that goes into some of the most intriguing flowers on the market today.
+Ask Ella is a recurring Garden Collage feature where we ask our in-house florist, Ella Stavonsky, about floral design– including the history of, origin, and maintenance that goes into some of the most intriguing flowers on the market today.
 This column is dedicated exclusively to common and rare varieties of flowers you’re likely to find at your local market.
 This week, we spotlight tuberose, a flower with one of the most intoxicating scents on the market.

 Tuberose is hands down one of the most incredible smelling flowers you’re likely to encounter at your local florist.
 They have a heady, sweet scent– reminiscent of but far more potent than jasmine (a longtime floral favorite) or gardenia (a known olfactory crowd-pleaser).